trixi-framework/HOHQMesh/Documentation/docs/three-dimensional-hexahedral-meshes.md

 ### Sizing the Mesh along Bottom Topography<a name="SizingTopography"></a>
 ![SeaMountWithSizing](https://user-images.githubusercontent.com/85404032/160676054-d5f12eee-4f2b-4674-8861-1d131e9e8493.png)
+<p align = "center"> Fig. 22.
+Simple Extrusion of a semi-circular mesh with a bottom topography and local refinement depending on its curvature</p>

 Finally, the grid can be sized along the bottom by adding the command